alpyen/fpga-mediaplayer/python/README.md

 3. Activate the virtual environment in your current shell/terminal
    1. Linux: `source .venv/bin/activate`
    2. Windows: `.venv\Scripts\activate.bat`
-4. Install Pillow and pyFFmpeg by running `pip install -r requirements.txt`
+4. Install the necessary modules by running `pip install -r requirements.txt`

 That's it!
 Make sure to always activate the environment first before running the scripts.